7 Statements from David Collins Studio

 Alexander McQueen, Aoyama Tokyo Japan

 Opened in June 2014, as the flagship store in Tokyo for both menswear and womenswear, the beauty is not only in the clothes but in the architecture as well.
-The concept of store is minimal and contemporary, the staircase is carved out of one single block of Marble.
+The concept of the store is minimal and contemporary, the staircase is carved out of one single block of Marble.
 Each material is carefully chosen and matched, to create this stunning interior retail site.

 Harrods Shoe Heaven, Knightsbridge London

 The name says it all, think Sex and the City, think Carrie Bradshaw's shoe closet, but accessible in Harrods.
 The interior follows the period detail from the Art Deco era, highlights of bronze mint and mirrors pick up each detail, and enhance the extravagance of the shoes.

 BBR is a brassiere inspired by the 20th-century romance of travel and the Eclair de Luxe train.
 David Collins uses its signature materials to create the classical and opulent inspired interior.
 Marble, terrazzo and ikat wallpapers create the stunning atmosphere of BBR.